 We provide meals and snacks to Navy Football players through-out the year as part of our hospitality outreach and support.

-During the 2021/2022 academic year, we will launch the Sister Circle Mentoring Program for Naval Academy female midshipmen.
+During the 2021/2022 academic year, we launched the Sister Circle Mentoring Program for Naval Academy female midshipmen.
 The goal of the Sister Circle Mentoring Program is to empower and inspire female USNA students to lead in their lives, their workplaces, their homes and their communities.
 This Mentoring Program will explore topics of financial planning, health, wellness, home economics, career development as well as provide information on key issues impacting career women.
 Participants will be expected in one-on-one mentoring, group mentoring, community service and enrichment activities.

 In the summer of 2022 and every summer thereafter, we plan to host a Walk/Run to raise funds for selected charities and causes.